June 6, 2023

 The moral of the story is that sick leave is not necessarily a bad thing.
 People get sick, and if they do, it’s for the good of the company that they stay home from work.

-You don’t want people infecting their workmates, or operating for a long time at less than 100%, because they didn’t want to (or couldn’t) take a couple of sick days.
+You don’t want people infecting their workmates, or operating for a long time at less than 100%, because they didn’t want to (or couldn’t) take a couple of paid sick days.

 So what’s the solution?